 - Any testing/retesting needs to be complete by add/drop date in order to affect placement in courses for that semester.

 - The results are available immediately after testing.

-- Students will have access to the study modules for 6 months, and to the testing feature for 12 months in order to raise scores.
+- Students will have access to the study modules and testing feature for 12 months in order to raise scores.